Adapted from The National Marfan Foundation Fact Sheet

 - Careful monitoring of the skeletal system, especially during childhood and adolescence.

-- Beta-blocker medications may be prescribed to lower blood pressure and, consequently, reduce stress on the aorta.
+- Beta-blocker medications to lower blood pressure and therefore reduce stress on the aorta.

-- Lifestyle adaptations, such as the avoidance of strenuous exercise and contact sports, are often necessary to reduce the risk of injury to the aorta.
+- Lifestyle adaptations, such as the avoidance of strenuous exercise and contact sports—often necessary to reduce the risk of injury to the aorta.

-A single abnormal gene causes the Marfan syndrome.
+Marfan syndrome is caused by a mutation of FBN1, the fibrillin-1 gene.
+The mutation may be a sequencing change, deletion or duplication of proteins within the gene.
 Usually, this gene is inherited from a parent who is also affected.
-Approximately one-quarter of the cases occur as a result of a spontaneous mutation.
-The Marfan syndrome is autosomal dominant, indicating that someone with the condition has a 50-50 chance that any offspring will inherit it.
+But around one-quarter of the cases are due to a spontaneous mutation.
+Marfan syndrome is autosomal dominant, indicating that a child of someone with the condition has a 50-50 chance of inheriting it.